Man jailed for rape has conviction quashed on ‘almost inconceivable’ omission by judge

 He was unanimously found guilty on all counts by a jury following a seven-day trial and sentenced to 11 years’ imprisonment, with the final year suspended, by Judge Michael Moriarty on October 23rd, 2017.

-The Court of Appeal quashed Mr Okda’s conviction on Thursday, and ordered a retrial, over the trial judge’s failure to instruct the jury at all on the presumption of innocence.
+The Court of Appeal quashed Mr Okda’s conviction on Thursday over the trial judge’s failure to instruct the jury on the presumption of innocence.
+The court ordered a retrial,

 Giving judgment in the Court of Appeal, Judge John Edwards said that although both sides referred to the presumption of innocence in their closing speeches, the trial judge “unfortunately” omitted to do so.